 - Home types.
 Because of the topography, most homes are discreet, hidden affairs in the hills overlooking the ocean.
 This means killer views.
 The area has one of the best luxury vacation home markets in the country.

 - Amenities and services.
 Manuel Antonio has many restaurants, both down near the park and along the road to Quepos.
-Many of the luxury hotels have their own great restaurants too that non-guests can use.
+Many of the hotels also have their own great restaurants that non-guests can use.
 Quepos is great for day-to-day services and shopping, also Jaco to the north, and San Jose on the odd occasion.

 - Weather.
 The Manuel Antonio area sees a LOT of rain.
 This is an important fact to acknowledge.
 That lush jungle, home to all those monkeys that drop by your home, exists because of the rain.
 The dry season runs from December to April, but outside those months expect rain most afternoons.
 This is not a bad thing—but forewarned is forearmed.

-Manuel Antonio is more of a tourist area than an expat area.
+Manuel Antonio is more of a tourist area than an expat area

-An expat community exists in Manuel Antonio and most people who move to to the area love it.
+An expat community exists in Manuel Antonio and most people who move to the area love it.
 There’s no reason you shouldn’t either, as long as you know what you‘re getting into.

-James Dyde is the editor of CentralAmerica.com.
+James Dyde is the editor of centralamerica.com.
 He lives in Escazu, Costa Rica.